 Just a small note here: the gondola to Maokong is closed on Mondays (except the first Monday of the month).
 Do not make the same mistake as me by crossing the entire city early in the morning to finally realize that the gondola is closed for the day.
 Yes, I did that.

 So, after showing up at the closed ticket office on a Monday morning, I returned the next day at nine o’clock exactly (the opening hour).
 I paid for my ticket with my metro card (the Easycard, very useful if you’re staying in Taipei) and then quickly found myself in a glass-floored cabin going up to the Maokong mountains.

 Maokong is a region south of Taipei, famous for its tea plantations.
 The 4-kilometre gondola that offers stunning views of the mountains and of Taipei has added to the popularity of the place.

 My plan for the day was rather simple.
-I read in the Lonely Planet guide that there was a waterfall to see in the area (the fall of the Yinhe Cave, 銀河 洞 瀑布).
+I read in the Lonely Planet guide book that there was a waterfall to see in the area (the fall of the Yinhe Cave, 銀河 洞 瀑布).
 I therefore wanted to find this waterfall, explore the surroundings, perhaps visit the Tea Research and Promotion Centre if I had time and finish the day sipping a good tea while enjoying the scenery.

 But when I got off the gondola, I realized that I had no idea where to go.
-The Lonely Planet mentioned the waterfall, but offered no guidance on how to get there.
+Lonely Planet mentioned the waterfall, but offered no guidance on how to get there.
 And the map at the exit of the gondola was not very clear and did not really seem to indicate the presence of a waterfall or of a path leading to the waterfall.